nileshparab42/Machine-Learning/README.md

 jupyter notebook
 ```
 This will open a new browser window with the Jupyter notebook interface.
 From there, you can open any of the tutorial notebooks and start working through the exercises.

-## Prerequisites

-The course assumes a basic understanding of programming and statistics.
-Familiarity with Python is recommended, but not required as the course will provide a brief introduction to the python basics.

 ## Contributions